 There are several reasons why we cite our sources:

-To cite a text, you will use MLA 8th edition style guidelines to create an entry for your Works Cited list.
-An entry, also known as a citation, is made up of common bibliographic elements, which provide your readers with the information that they need to track down your sources.
+To cite a source you will create a short reference, which you will ultimately list on your bibliography.
+References are made up of common elements that provide your readers with the information that they need to track down sources.
+The most common elements are: